Natural Baby Life logo (480 x 130)

 The active ingredients in A&D are zinc oxide and dimethicone.
 We already discussed the fact that zinc oxide is inert, or chemically inactive.
 Dimethicone is a man-made silicone and is also inert.
 Therefore, both active ingredients are chemically stable and likely remain effective past their expiration date.

-Inactive ingredients contain some oils, including cod liver oil and coconut oil.
-Before you choose to use it on your child, it is important to consider the smell, appearance, and texture of the cream.
-If it is separated, discolored, or smells off, it is probably spoiled and should be thrown away.
+Inactive ingredients include some oils, including cod liver oil and coconut oil.
+Before you choose to use it on your child, consider the smell, appearance, and texture of the cream.
+If it is separated, discolored, or smells off, it’s probably spoiled and should be thrown away.

 Does Aquaphor expire?

 One of the primary active ingredients in Aquaphor is petrolatum or petroleum jelly.
-This ingredient is very long-lasting, however, an ancient container of petroleum jelly can trap bacteria and serve as a breeding ground for microorganisms.
-It is best to discard petroleum jelly products after their expiration date so that these germs can not continue to grow.
+This ingredient lasts a long time, however, an ancient container of petroleum jelly can trap bacteria and serve as a breeding ground for microorganisms.
+It’s best to discard petroleum jelly products after their expiration date to keep these germs from continuing to grow.

 Joshua Bartlett